 Kepler Capital Reaffirms Their Buy Rating on Neste (NTOIY)

-Kepler Capital analyst Pablo Cuadrado maintained a Buy rating on Neste (NTOIY) on July 23 and set a price target of EUR36.00.
-The company’s shares closed last Monday at $23.55.
+Kepler Capital analyst Bertrand Hodee maintained a Buy rating on Neste (NTOIY) on January 6 and set a price target of EUR35.50.
+The company’s shares closed last Tuesday at $23.28, close to its 52-week high of $24.17.

-Currently, the analyst consensus on Neste is a Moderate Buy with an average price target of $48.79, representing a 105.1% upside.
-In a report released yesterday, Berenberg Bank also maintained a Buy rating on the stock with a EUR47.00 price target.
+Neste has an analyst consensus of Moderate Buy, with a price target consensus of $48.63, which is a 107.8% upside from current levels.
+In a report issued on July 27, Berenberg Bank also maintained a Buy rating on the stock with a EUR47.00 price target.

 See today’s analyst top recommended stocks >>